dazuma/toys/toys/docs/guide.md

 A similar effect can of course be obtained by running `gem install toys`.

-### Installing Tab Completion for Bash
+### Installing tab completion for Bash

 Toys provides basic tab completion for the bash shell.
 Currently, tool names and flags are auto-completed.
 The following command sets up tab completion in the current shell:

-    $(toys system bash-completion)
+    $(toys system bash-completion install)

 Typically, you will want to include the above in your `.bashrc` or other bash initialization file.

-You may also run the following convenience command to add the appropriate lines to a `.bashrc` file:
+By default, this associates the Toys tab completion logic with the `toys` binary.
+If you have other names or aliases for the binary, pass them as arguments like this:

+    $(toys system bash-completion install my-alias)

+You can also remove the completion logic from the current shell:

-    toys system bash-completion --install /path/to/my/bashrc
+    $(toys system bash-completion remove)

 At this time, only bash is supported.

-## Writing Your Own CLI Using Toys
+## Writing your own CLI using Toys

 Although Toys is not primarily designed to help you write a custom command-line binary, you can use it in that way.
 Toys is factored into two gems: